scriptype/feed/readme.md

 ## The look & feel

-There's a detailed explanation of this flow later in the development section, if watching a video doesn't work for you.
+If watching a video doesn't work for you, there's a detailed explanation of this flow later in the development section.

 Adding a link looks like this: